dgafka/business-oriented-architecture/README.md

 # Business focused architecture

 Main tenet of [Ecotone Framework](https://docs.ecotone.tech/) is to allow developers focus on the business problems, not technical ones.
 When we can focus on the business we start deliver features much quicker and the solutions we produce are more accurate with what the business needs.
-Yet technical problems so we can not ignore them, that's why we need resilient and scalable foundation.
-Ecotone porvides Message-Driven architecture based on [EIP book](https://www.enterpriseintegrationpatterns.com/) similiar to [Spring Integration](https://spring.io/projects/spring-integration) which is foundation project for Netflix's [Spring Cloud](https://spring.io/projects/spring-cloud).
+Ecotone provides resilient Message-Driven architecture based on [EIP book](https://www.enterpriseintegrationpatterns.com/) similiar to [Spring Integration](https://spring.io/projects/spring-integration) which is foundation project for Netflix's [Spring Cloud](https://spring.io/projects/spring-cloud).
-And on top of that provide higher level abstraction to work in [DDD](https://www.domainlanguage.com/ddd/blue-book/) like methodology.
+And on top of that provide higher level abstraction to work with business flows and invariants using [DDD](https://www.domainlanguage.com/ddd/blue-book/) like methodology.

 ## Demo examples